DigeeX/raider/docs/user/architecture.rst

 Plugins are pieces of code that can act as inputs for the HTTP requests to be sent, and/or as outputs from the HTTP responses.
-They are used to facilitate the information exchange between Flows.
+They are used to facilitate the information exchange between Flows. *Raider* provides the user the option to write new plugins with a small piece of hylang code.

 Once the response is received, the :ref:`Operations <operations>` will be executed.
 The primary function of operations is to define which Flow comes next.
 But they can do anything, and *Raider* makes it easy to write new operations.